 The length of the review process will vary from request to request, depending on the information provided and the need to verify the information.
 Personal contact may be required in some cases.
 Assistance in preparing exemption requests is available by contacting Foreign Ownership of Land Administration.

-To connect with the Foreign Ownership of Land Administration office:
+Connect with the Foreign Ownership of Land Administration office:

 Mail or visit: